-Tofu and Black Bean Tacos are easy and a healthful way to enjoy tacos.
+Tofu and Black Bean Tacos are easy, delicious, packed with protein and a healthful way to enjoy tacos.
 Even a diehard carnivore won’t miss the meat!

 I am aware I’ve been on a vegetarian kick lately.
 It’s hard not to be on one when summer has so many fresh veggies to offer!
 With the weather being so crazy hot here in the South, light meals are where it’s at!
 I’m getting to more meat-based postings for fall and winter; I can’t wait for “braising season!”